facuhdezz/facuhdezz/README.md

+👋 Hi!
+I'm Facundo Hernández, Frontend developer.
+🔍 My current job involves printing and graphic design, but I'm now seeking my first position in IT as the next step in this new journey that I embarked on a year ago.
+💡 I'm self-taught and very interesting in technology, so I looking for expand my habilities in other areas such as Backend and Databases.

 👋 ¡Hola!
 Soy Facundo Hernández, desarrollador web Frontend.

-🔍 Estoy en búsqueda de mi primer trabajo en el mundo laboral IT como siguiente paso en esta nueva etapa que comencé hace un año.
+🔍 Actualmente trabajo de forma independiente en el rubro de Imprenta, pero estoy buscando mi primer empleo en TI como siguiente paso en esta nueva etapa que comencé hace un año.
 💡 Soy una persona autodidacta y con mucho interés en la tecnología, por lo que busco expandir mis habilidades a otros rubros como el backend y bases de datos.

-💻 Actualmente trabajo de forma independiente en el área del oficio gráfico, por lo que poseo experiencia en el manejo de herramientas de diseño, orientando siempre el trabajo a una buena experiencia por parte del consumidor.

 <!---
 facuhdezz/facuhdezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.